PickNikRobotics/data_tamer/README.md

 - Direct [MCAP](https://mcap.dev/) recording.
 - `DummySink`, mostly useful for debugging and unit testing.
-- ROS2 publisher (coming soon).
+- ROS2 publisher.

 ## Limitations

 - Traced variables can not be added (registered) once the recording starts.
-- Can only be used with triavially copiable objects (therefore, no variable size vectors).
+- Variable size vectors are supported, but only for numerical values (not complex types).
 - Focused on periodic recording.
 Not the best option for sporadic, asynchornous events.
 - If you use `DataTamer::registerValue` you must be careful about the lifetime of the object.
-If you prefer a safer interface, use `DataTamer::createLoggedValue` instead.
+If you prefer a safer RAII interface, use `DataTamer::createLoggedValue` instead.

 # Example